27 September, 2019

 Air New Zealand have direct flights from New Zealand to Chicago.

 Qatar Airways is the best airline to fly from New Zealand to Chicago.
-For non-stop flights then Air New Zealand is best.
+Air New Zealand is the best for non-stop flights.